Skip to main content.

 Completing the Challenge!

-Any kind of participation in Hacktoberfest counts as you completing the VC October challenge.
+Any kind of participation in Hacktoberfest counts as you complete the VC October challenge.

-Remember, VC is here to support you during Hacktoberfest but is not an official partner of the event.
-To get the Hacktoberfest swag, you need to have four (4) pull requests accepted.
+Remember, VC is here to support you during Hacktoberfest but is not an official event partner.
+To get the Hacktoberfest swag, you need to have four (4) pull requests (PRs) accepted.

 Virtual Coffee Approved Repositories!